openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-03.certificates.md

 other entities that trust this certificate.
 A certificate that signs itself is a "self-signed certificate."
 Self-signed certificates must be individually trusted as no other certificate has expressed trust in it by signing it.
-Self-signed certificates sometimes used for testing purposes as they have a low barrier to entry for creating a certificate.
+Self-signed certificates are sometimes used for testing purposes as they have a low barrier to entry for creating a certificate.
 They are also used as Root Certificate Authorities (root CAs).